MarkoSokser/Inform7-Jigsaw-game/story.md

 		say "[paragraph break]Marcus lies unconscious on the cold concrete floor, his bandaged ankle still seeping blood.".

 The Medical Chamber is a room.

+The medical chamber entrance door is a door.
-The Medical Chamber is north of the Exit Hall.
+The medical chamber entrance door is north of the Exit Hall and south of the Medical Chamber.
+The medical chamber entrance door is open and unlocked.

+The description of the medical chamber entrance door is "A heavy metal door marked with biohazard symbols. [if open]It stands open, leading into the medical chamber[otherwise]It is closed[end if].".

 The description of the Medical Chamber is
 "You step into what appears to be an abandoned operating room.